-As part of a joint effort with the C&I Standard and Custom programs, the team will field a survey to non-participating C&I customers to explore awareness of the ActOnEnergy Business Program, understanding of and interest in program offerings, as well as barriers to participation and non-participant spillover.

-Deliverable: Draft and final survey instrument Deliverable Date: June 2015
+As part of a joint effort with the C&I Standard and Custom programs, the team will field a survey to nonparticipating C&I customers to explore awareness of the ActOnEnergy Business Program, understanding of and interest in program offerings, as well as barriers to participation and non-participant spillover.
+The evaluation team will provide findings from the survey in a memo and ultimately as an Appendix to the PY7 SBDI report.
+Deliverable: Draft and final survey instrument